RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

    The Bankdemo application login screen loads.

-11. Enter a valid user ID - a suitable one is `B0001`.
+11. Enter a valid user ID - a suitable one is `b0001`.
 You can use any character for the password because the password is not validated.

 12. In ESCWA, select the BANKPSOR under **SORs**.
-Expand BANKPAC and note the two Enterprise Server instances BANKPAC1 and BANKPAC2
+Expand BANKPAC and note the two Enterprise Server instances BANKPAC1 and BANKPAC2.

-13. The `sources\jcl\ZBNKSTMT.jcl` file can be used to run a JCL batch job via the **JES**, **Control** ESCWA drop-down menu.
+13. You can use the `sources\jcl\ZBNKSTMS.jcl` file (Windows) and `sources/jcl/ZBNKSTMS.jcl` file (Linux) to run a JCL batch job from the ESCWA UI JCL control page.
+To open it, click **JES > Control**. <!-- I can't find this in the UI. -->